The U.S. Chess Center promotes self-confidence, social skills, and academic success for all.

 David Mehler, Founder/President/Teacher

-Dr. Derrick L. Cogburn, Executive Director, Institute on Disability and Public Policy; Faculty Director, Internet Governance Lab; and Associate Professor, School of International Service and Kogod School of Business, American University
+Dr. Derrick L. Cogburn, Executive Director, Institute on Disability and Public Policy; Faculty Director, Internet Governance Lab; and Professor, School of International Service and Kogod School of Business, American University

 David Mehler, Founder and President, U.S. Chess Center